samsuh/2025-learnings/README.md

 10/29 - went to yongsan electronics market. was told that ddr5 udimm unbuffered ecc ram just doesnt exist in korea. disappointing.

+10/30 - gotta fine ram so i can get this done